benetech/AccessibilitySummaryEPUBMetadata/AccessibilitySummaryAuthoringGuidelines.md

 ## Before you start writing

-The [Accessibility Checker for EPUB (Ace by DAISY)](https://daisy.github.io/ace/) is a tool which can be used to help you determine some of the accessibility features within the publication which will help you determine what should be included in the accessibility Summary that will be put into the OPF file and or ONIX metadata feed.
+The [Accessibility Checker for EPUB (Ace by DAISY)](https://daisy.github.io/ace/) is a tool which can be used to help you determine some of the accessibility features within the publication.
+This information can be found when looking at the report.html file Ace creates.
+This will help you determine what should be included in the accessibilitySummary that will be put into the OPF file and/or ONIX metadata feed.

 Next read the accessibility metadata in the EPUB package.opf file before you begin to write.
 Make note of the features listed in the metadata as